jhorology/bitwig-nks-preview-generator/README.md

   - UVIWorkStation
   - Serum
   - Spire
-  - Repro-1     (even work if it's vendor's .nksf)
+  - Repro-1     (even work if it's vendor's official .nksf)
 - Will support macOS, Windows and WSL.
 (Currently only tested on macOS)

 ## License